aviaviavi/talks/intro-to-parsers-2019-02/PITCHME.md

 ### Wrapping up

-This approach to parsing:
+This approach to parsing gives us:

 - Powerful parsers that are highly composable
-- Type safe
+- Type safety
-- Readable
+- Readability
-- Is easy to maintain
+- Easier maintainence

 Reach for Haskell + megaparsec (or similar) the next time you have some parsing to do!